fergiemcdowall/fergies-inverted-index/README.md

 db.GET('Tesla').then(result)  // get all documents that contain Tesla, somewhere in their structure
 ```

-Perhaps you want to be more specific and only return documents that contain `Tesla` in the `make` field
+Perhaps you want to be more specific and only return documents that contain `Tesla` in the `make` FIELD

 ```javascript
 db.GET('make:Tesla').then(result)